 An enthusiastic teaching artist and founder of the flute and piano duo Marvento, Elizabeth invites audiences to form personal connections with live music through interactive workshops.
+Marvento regularly collaborates to present interdisciplinary science+music events with Multiverse Concert Series.
 She especially enjoys collaborating with schools to present workshops relating students’ academic studies to chamber and solo music.
 Marvento’s most recent Mythos Project explores musical storytelling through twentieth century music inspired by ancient mythology.
 She has been a teaching artist with the Cantata Singers’ Classroom Cantatas program in which students in Boston Public Schools compose and sing cantatas based on a theme chosen by their classroom teachers.
 Elizabeth has completed both the intermediate and advanced levels of the Lincoln Center Education's Teaching Artist Training Lab.

 A dedicated teacher of private and group piano lessons as well as theory classes, Elizabeth encourages musical artistry through balancing energy and spontaneity with patient attention to detail.
-She currently serves on the faculty of Boston area schools including Brookline Music School, Powers Music School, and St. Paul’s Choir School.
+In addition to her private piano studio, she currently serves on the faculty of Boston area schools including Powers Music School, and St. Paul’s Choir School.
 She previously held assistantships in Longy’s Community Programs and Interlochen Arts Camp where she coached chamber groups and piano duets.

 Elizabeth holds an M. M. degree in Piano Performance from the Longy School of Music of Bard College and a B. M. degree in Piano Performance from Ball State University.
 Her principal teachers include Rieko Aizawa, Eda Shlyam, and Robert Palmer.